 Early afternoon can be the hottest and most crowded time of day at the Disney Parks.
 It’s the perfect time to have reservations at a cool indoor restaurant where you can recharge and gear up for round two in the park.

-After about 4pm guests start to leave, but instead you will be refreshed, energized and ready to keep enjoying the magic.
+After about 4pm guests start to leave.
+Instead, you will be refreshed, energized and ready to keep enjoying the magic.

 One of our family’s favorite places to eat is Liberty Tree Tavern in Magic Kingdom.
 The delicious food there is served family style and they keep it coming.